 Nutritional deficiencies may be addressed with the following supplements:

-- Omega-3 fatty acids, such as fish oil, 1 - 2 capsules or 1 - 2 tablespoons oil daily, to help decrease inflammation and improve immunity.
-Talk to a health care provider before taking omega-3 fatty acid supplements if you are taking blood thinning medications, such as aspirin or warfarin (Coumadin).
+- Omega-3 fatty acids , such as fish oil, to help reduce inflammation and improve immunity.
+Talk to a health care provider before taking omega-3 fatty acid supplements if you are taking blood-thinning medications, such as aspirin or warfarin (Coumadin).

 - A multivitamin daily, containing the antioxidant vitamins A, C, D, E, the B-vitamins, and trace minerals, such as magnesium, calcium, zinc, and selenium.